5HT2B/heartbeat-windows/README.md

   which installs some dependencies to make web requests, read configuration, and write logs.
 - `heartbeat-config`: A helper binary to (over)write the configuration used by the task runner.
-You can use this script to set the `Authorization` token and base URL for your server.
+You can use this script to set the `Auth` token, `Device` name, and base URL for your server.
 Requires the `config` feature which installs dependencies to figure out the location for the config file on your system.
 - `heartbeat-register`: This script generates an XML file that can be imported into Task Scheduler.
 The `heartbeat-task` binary must be compiled/installed ***prior*** to running this script.